Speech Therapy for Aphasia Patients Near Me: A Complete Guide

 Home Practice

-SLPs often assign exercises and digital apps to reinforce skills between sessions.
+SLPs often provide exercises and apps to reinforce therapy between sessions.

-Here are some commonly used exercises that can also be practiced at home with guidance:
+Some exercises can be practiced at home under professional guidance:

-4. Role-Playing Conversations – Practice ordering at a restaurant or making a phone call.
+• Role-Playing Conversations: Practice ordering food or making phone calls

 Finding the Best Speech Therapy for Aphasia Patients Near Me